runwayml/learn/docs/tutorial_posenet.md

 ### Step 7

+Install the [OSC-P5](http://www.sojamo.de/libraries/oscP5/) module (as it is not a standard Processing Library).
+In Processing go to: Sketch > Import Library > Add Library and type `OSCp5` then click `install`.

-Visit the [Runway+Processing](https://github.com/runwayml/processing) repository on GitHub and clone or download it.
+Nest, visit the [Runway+Processing](https://github.com/runwayml/processing) repository on GitHub and clone or download it.
 This repo contains a series of practical examples showing how to connect Runway with Processing.

 Select the [PoseNet](https://github.com/runwayml/processing/blob/master/posenet/posenet.pde) example and run it with the Processing IDE.